sleeping when you have a cold

 #1 Suitable sleeping conditions (room climate)

-A cool room temperature between 16 and 18 degrees Celsius and a humidity of 40% - 60% are considered the optimal sleeping climate.
-Before going to bed, try to air out extensively or increase the humidity by using humidifiers, water bowls or diffusers.
-Certain fragrances or essential aromas, such as chamomile, eucalyptus or lavender, can also have a calming effect on the mucous membranes and contribute to a pleasant sleeping environment that supports sleep.
+A cool room temperature between 16 and 18 degrees Celsius and a humidity of 40% - 60% are considered the optimal sleeping environment.
+Try to ventilate thoroughly before going to bed or increase the humidity by using humidifiers, water bowls or diffusers.
+Certain fragrances or essential aromas, for example chamomile, eucalyptus or lavender, can have an additional calming effect on the mucous membranes and contribute to a pleasant sleeping environment that supports sleep.

-Especially if you have a bad cold or a dry cough, you should try to raise your head a little higher at night and sleep more on your back.
-This reduces pressure on the chest and sinuses and allows nasal mucus to drain, preventing pressure-related headaches and easing breathing during sleep.
+Especially if you have a bad cold or dry cough, you should try to keep your head a little higher at night and sleep on your back.
+This reduces pressure on the chest and sinuses and allows nasal mucus to drain away, preventing pressure-related headaches and making breathing easier during sleep.

-Our body needs a lot of energy to fight the pathogens inside - this not only leads to mental but also physical stress and prevents peaceful sleep.
-Rest and relaxation are therefore more important than ever to calm the nervous system, which is always active and overstimulated, and to enable restful sleep.
-Accordingly, avoid particularly strong, demanding activities and strong distractions and also avoid strong visual stimuli such as television or computer games before going to sleep.
+Our body needs a lot of energy to fight the pathogens inside - this leads to stress not only mentally but also physically and prevents us from sleeping peacefully.
+Rest and relaxation are therefore more important than ever in order to calm the always active and overstimulated nervous system and enable a restful sleep.
+Therefore, avoid particularly strong, demanding activities and strong distractions and also avoid strong visual stimuli before sleep, such as television or computer games.

-Get ready for sleep not only mentally, but also physically.
-A warm shower or a hot bath before going to bed not only has a relaxing effect, but also signals the body to prepare for sleep by lowering the body temperature.
-The rising warm, moist water vapor also has a positive effect on the respiratory tract by promoting blood circulation and moistening the sensitive mucous membranes.
-You should also make sure that you drink enough fluids during the day.
-But be careful: Slowly reduce the amount you drink before going to bed so that you don't wake up at night with a strong urge to urinate and your sleep is also disturbed.
+Get in the mood for sleep not only mentally, but also physically.
+A warm shower or a hot bath before going to bed not only has a relaxing effect, but also signals to the body that it is preparing for sleep by lowering the body temperature.
+The warm, moist steam that rises also has a positive effect on the respiratory tract by promoting blood circulation and moistening the sensitive mucous membranes.
+You should also make sure to drink enough fluids during the day.
+But be careful: Slowly reduce the amount you drink before going to bed so that you don't wake up at night with a strong urge to urinate and your sleep is further disturbed.

 #5 Exercise, fresh air & daylight

-However, a lot of rest and a lot of sleep does not mean keeping strict bed rest.
-Exercise, sufficient daylight and fresh air help to stimulate the circulation and metabolism and supply the respiratory tract with fresh air.
-It is also important to consume enough daylight to maintain a healthy sleep-wake cycle and not only to make it easier to fall asleep in the evening, but to improve the overall quality of sleep.
-A walk in the fresh air can also work wonders mentally and thus make a decisive contribution to sleeping well and overcoming a cold quickly.
+A lot of rest and a lot of sleep does not mean strict bed rest.
+Exercise, sufficient daylight and fresh air help to stimulate circulation and metabolism and supply the respiratory tract with fresh air.
+It is also important to consume enough daylight to maintain a healthy sleep-wake rhythm and not only make it easier to fall asleep in the evening, but also improve the quality of sleep overall.
+A walk in the fresh air can also work wonders mentally and make a decisive contribution to sleeping well and quickly beating the cold.

-4. Tips for the immune system during sleep
+4. Tips for the immune system while you sleep

-Colds, corona or other nasty infections can quickly cause sleep problems, even though our bodies urgently need rest and recovery then.
-For a good night's sleep, you should of course pay attention to good sleep hygiene and ideally also follow our sleep tips for a strong immune system.
-For example, our diet plays a key role in healthy sleep and a strong immune system.
-A balanced diet and certain nutrients, especially vitamins and amino acids, can provide additional support for your body and sleep, especially during an acute cold or flu.
+Colds, corona or other nasty infections can quickly cause sleep problems, even though our body urgently needs rest and recovery at that time.
+To get a good night's sleep, you should of course pay attention to good sleep hygiene and, ideally, also follow our sleep tips for a strong immune system.
+For example, our diet also plays a key role in healthy sleep and a strong immune system.
+A balanced diet and certain nutrients, especially vitamins and amino acids, can provide additional support for your body and your sleep, especially during an acute cold or flu.
 You can find out more about this in the following articles in our sleep magazine.

 To the article Amino acids & sleep